It was nearly 4am Monday morning when my mother woke us.

 The Impossible Dream

-As we celebrate the 50th anniversary of Apollo 11 this month, there’s no better time to remind ourselves that we are all capable of coming together and having shared experiences.
+The recent 50th anniversary of Apollo 11 in 2019, reminded us that we are all capable of coming together and having shared experiences.
 In fact, with the proliferation of technology and communication devices, it’s easier than ever to create a global, “mankind” experience.
-We just need to remind ourselves that we’re allowed to root for one another.
-To share in each other’s victories.
+We just need to remind ourselves that we’re allowed to root for one another and share in each other’s victories.

-As we all enjoy the wonderful TV specials, articles and video content being released this month in celebration of man on the moon, it’s the perfect time to reflect on what can be achieved when we stop labelling things “impossible”, start working together, share global experiences, and take those steps towards making our own dreams come true.
+As we all enjoyed the wonderful TV specials, articles and video content being released in celebration of man on the moon, it was the perfect time to reflect on what can be achieved when we stop labelling things “impossible,”, start working together, share global experiences, and take those steps towards making our own dreams come true.

 Or, as Walt Disney would so eloquently put it: “If you can dream it, you can do it.”